Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Introduction

-Information about a variety of objects is contained in and can be easily calculated from the UCF, e.g., the unique complex world line; the direction of each geodesic of the congruence arriving at $\mathfrak{I}^{+}$; and the Bondi asymptotic shear of the spacetime.
-The ideas behind the GCFs and UCF arose from some very pretty mathematics: from the `good-cut equation' and its complex four-dimensional solution space, $\mathcal{H}$-space~\cite{Hspace, HspaceR}.
+Information about a variety of objects is contained in and can be easily calculated from the UCF: the unique complex world line; the direction of each geodesic of the congruence arriving at $\mathfrak{I}^{+}$; and the Bondi asymptotic shear of the spacetime.
+The ideas behind the GCFs and UCF are due to some very pretty mathematics arising from the study of the `good-cut equation' and its complex four-dimensional solution space, $\mathcal{H}$-space~\cite{Hspace, HspaceR}.
 In flat space almost every asymptotically vanishing Maxwell field determines its own Universal Cut Function, where the associated world line determines both the center of charge and the magnetic dipole moment.
 In general, for Einstein--Maxwell fields, there will be two different UCFs, (and hence two different world lines), one for the Maxwell field and one for the gravitational field.
-The very physically interesting special case where the two world lines coincide will be discussed.
+The physically interesting special case where the two world lines coincide will be discussed.

 In this work, we seek to provide a comprehensive overview of the theory of asymptotically shear-free NGCs, as well as their physical applications to both flat and asymptotically-flat spacetimes.
 The resulting theoretical framework unites ideas from many areas of relativistic physics and has a crossover with several areas of mathematics, which had previously appeared short of physical applications.